Skip to Content

 Total Time: 1 hour

-Aloo keema or an Indian-influenced minced beef and potato curry is the perfect midweek dinner that will not break the bank but will put a smile on everyone's face!
+An Indian-influenced minced beef, potato and pea curry (aloo keema matar) is the perfect midweek dinner that will not break the bank, but will put a smile on everyone's face!

 Ingredients